drona-gyawali/Introduction-to-pandas/README.md

-# Introduction-to-pandas
+# Introduction-to-Data Science
-This Repository is made of those who are willing to learn pandas library and some python stuff
+This Repository is made of those who are willing to learn Data Science